esrille/ibus-hiragana/docs_md/en/usage.md

 - おく<span class='key'>変換</span>→ <span style="background-color:#d1eaff">おく―</span><span class='key'>る</span> → 送る，贈る

 As you type okurigana, the candidate list becomes shorter.

-When there are multiple conversion candidates, select the one that ends with a '―' (horizontal bar).
-For example, when you want to convert "￹咲￺さ￻き", select the candidate "<span style="background-color:#d1eaff">さ―</span>".
-Initially, the conversion candidate ending with a '―' may be at the bottom of the list.
-However, after using the word, it will move to the top of the list.
-In this way, you can save the keystrokes.

 ## Changing the Length of the Reading {: #input-shrink}